venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/streaming-oracle-database-lob-data-types-using-the-wcf-channel-model.md

 4. Create the **System.ServiceModel.Message** used to invoke the operation by supplying the message body with this **BodyWriter** using an appropriate overload of the **Message.Create** method.

 ### Setting the UseAmbientTransaction Binding Property
- The following example shows how to create a binding for the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] and set the **UseAmbientTransaction** binding property.
+ The following example shows how to create a binding for the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] and set the <strong>UseAmbientTransaction</strong> binding property.

 ```
 // Create binding